 Reader Gillian Kern

-I attended Trinity College of Music and subsequently teacher training college gaining both an initial qualification as a teacher for 3-9 year olds and a post-graduate qualification in special education: this was followed by an MPhil from the University of Exeter.
+I attended Trinity College of Music and subsequently teacher training college gaining both an initial qualification as a teacher and a post-graduate qualification in special education: this was followed by an MPhil in special education from the University of Exeter.

-I worked in education for 36 years as a teacher, adviser, inspector and officer for a number of local education authorities in both inner city and rural areas.
+I worked in education for 36 years in both inner city multicultural/multi faith communities and in rural areas.

-It was while I was working as a teacher that I met Malcolm, my husband, who was a day service manager for people with complex needs.
-We have been married for 35 years.
+It was while I was working that I met Malcolm, my husband, who was a day service manager for people with complex needs.
+We have been married for 37 years.

 In my spare time I ride my horse, Cameroon, and walk our spaniel Oliver, sail with my husband on our traditional Broad’s yacht, Pavane, and spend time with Joyce, my 95-year old mother.

 Following Rev Dave Bell’s Retirement in 2019, we are currently without a vicar.